-McCombs’ latest album, Wit’s End, is his darkest and most confident to date.
+McCombs’ album, Wit’s End, is his darkest and most confident to date.
 Retaining the mellow croon and quiet organ of earlier work, the new album pushes into territory far lonelier than previous records.
 However, there is more than a lonely self at stake in these songs — alienation between people remains the salient theme of this work.
 McCombs does not shy from the harrowing while simultaneously examining what passes for humane.
 Recorded in cities around the U.S. and co-produced by Ariel Rechtshaid, Wit’s End provides lush, if unsettling, accompaniment for solitary nights.

 The Cass McCombs performance is made possible through the generous support of Ballroom Marfa’s Front Row members.
 In-kind support provided by the Hotel Paisano, Marfa, TX.
 Special thanks to Vicky Barge, Jennifer Bell, Lee Cohen, the Crowley Theater, Rob Crowley, Tim Crowley, Tim Johnson, Carlos Lujan, Marfa Public Radio, Marfa Recording Company, Caitlin Murray, Jillian Tamaki and Jon Han, and Ballroom Marfa members.